 The web is a sheet with a tubular retreat.
 Webs in undisturbed locations are usually much larger than those in the open.
 She often camouflages her egg sac by sticking debris to it.

 Tetrix denticulata, above, lives in dry habitats.
 It is commonly found around stones, in dry stone walls or low bushes.
-This one was in a south facing dry stone wall.
+The one above was in a south facing dry stone wall. and the small one below was distrubed when I moved the plant pot saucer it was hiding under.
 It can also be found indoors.
 It is widespread in Northern Europe.